EthanRosenthal/website-source/content/blog/time-series-for-scikit-learn-people-part2/index.md

 See, a lot of the time series theory was developed and used in econometrics.
 In that field, it is [particularly](http://www.nytimes.com/2008/09/15/business/15lehman.html) [important](http://www.nytimes.com/2010/10/02/business/02flash.html) to understand the "data generating process", and one would like to be able to make decisions in the face of new data, new patterns, and new forecasts.
 There are ARIMA models that represent data generating processes that would be unrealistic in economic scenarios, and one would want to know this when developing a model!

 What I would like to do is trade some of the stability and interpretability of classical time series modeling for the potentially higher accuracy and easier implementation (AKA I don't have to know the stats or solve nonlinear PDEs) of supervised machine learning.
-After all, from my original most, I just want to know how many Citi Bikes will be occupying a station in the next 15 minutes.
+After all, from my original post, I just want to know how many Citi Bikes will be occupying a station in the next 15 minutes.
 This is not mission critical!

 ## Building ARIMA Models with skits